zxccvdql/ESCM/README.md

 Please refer to file `train_baseline.ipynb` for creating the base multi-task model in different datasets.

 ## Create Pruned Model
-Use our method to create the coefficient network of task selection.
+Use our method to create the task selection and Compression model.
 Please refer to file `create_pruning.ipynb`.

 Use LTH method to compress the model.
 Please refer to file `create_pruning_baseline_LTH.ipynb`.